saeedghx68/fast-relay-pagination/README.md

 Copyright and Licensing
 -----------------------

-fast-relay-pagination is open source projects are licensed under the Apache 2.0 license.
+[`fast-relay-pagination`][fastRelayPagination] is open source projects are licensed under the Apache 2.0 license.

 fast-relay-pagination does not require you to assign the copyright of your contributions, you retain the copyright. fast-relay-pagination does require that you make your contributions available under the Apache license in order to be included in the main repo.